Hormone Therapy: The Basics

 LHRH agonist, works by stopping production of leutinizing hormone by the pituitary gland.
 LH causes the ovaries to make estrogen.

-Most prostate cancers need supplies of the male hormone testosterone to grow.
+Most prostate cancers need testosterone to grow.
 Testosterone is an androgen made by the testes and adrenal glands.
 The production of testosterone can be stopped by surgically removing the testicles or through medication therapy.
 Anti-androgens work by blocking testosterone receptors, and preventing testosterone from attaching to these receptors found in the prostate cancer cells.
 Without testosterone, the cancer cells may either grow more slowly or stop growing altogether.
 You may hear this treatment called androgen deprivation therapy or ADT.

-A hormone called luteinizing hormone, made by the pituitary gland, stimulates the testicles to produce testosterone.
-LHRH agonists stop the production of luteinizing hormone by the pituitary gland.
-This reduces the production of testosterone in men.
-The cancer cells may then grow more slowly or stop growing altogether.
+A hormone called luteinizing hormone, made by the pituitary gland, helps the testicles make testosterone.
+LHRH agonists stop the pituitary gland from making luteinizing hormone.
+This lessens the amount of testosterone in men.
+The cancer cells may then grow more slowly or stop growing.
 These are sometimes called gonadotropin-releasing hormone blockers (GnRH blockers).
 You may hear this treatment called androgen deprivation therapy or ADT.

 If hormone therapy is part of your treatment plan, talk with your care team about which medications or surgeries may be right for you.